molbrain/MORE-RNAseq/README.md

 ## Summary

 This is the MORE-RNAseq pipeline, a series of scripts analyzing RNA sequencing of genes and L1 transposons.
-(Du J, Nakachi Y, Watanabe R, Bundo M and Iwamoto K. 2023.
+(Du J, Nakachi Y, Watanabe R, Yanagida Y, Bundo M and Iwamoto K. 2023.
 In preparation)

 ## Quick usage